 Typosquatting has become such a problem that large companies like Apple, Google, Facebook and Microsoft have begun registering domains containing typical typos and misspellings themselves or have had domain registration blocked by a The Internet Corporation for Assigned Names and Numbers (ICANN) service.

 There is no inherent danger to typosquatting.
-However, many owners of typosquatted domains are acting in bad faith like trying to install malware or ransomware, monetise popups, steal credit card numbers, phish personal data or log in credentials, or some other scam on the fake website.
+However, many owners of typosquatted domains are acting in bad faith like trying to install malware or ransomware such as WannaCry, monetise popups, steal credit card numbers, phish personal data or log in credentials, or some other scam on the fake website.

 Popular uses of typosquatted domains include: